basefarm/aws-session-tool/README.md

 Requirements:
 * Clone the repo or download only the `session-tool.sh` file.
 * python and pip installed
 * Install the [AWS Command Line tools](https://aws.amazon.com/cli/).
 AWS official [installation documentation](https://docs.aws.amazon.com/cli/latest/userguide/installing.html).
 Both AWS CLI version 1 and version 2 are supported.
 For new installs, version 2 is recommended.
+* Terraform is required, since session-tool contains a wrapper for it to enforce git practices.
 * Know the bucket name where your organizations roles are defined
 * Session tool is a bash tool, but on Mac OSX zsh is also supported.